Bananas – Natural Source of MineralsReading time: 12 min

 Physical description

-Banana does not come from a tree, it comes from a great herb.
 These plants emerge from the root, are basal, and lack woody texture.

 They have a diameter of approximately 30 centimeters and can reach heights of up to 7 meters.

-This plant has one of the largest leaves in the plant kingdom.
-They have a circular base, and are smooth, tender, and longer than they are wide.
+They have a circular base and are smooth, tender, and longer than they are wide.

-The upper side of the plantain leaves is slightly lighter and has a brighter green color.
 They reach a length of 3 meters and a width of 90 cm and are arranged in a spiral pattern.

 Their flowers

 A beautiful purple bud emerges when the pseudostem appears and when the plant already has about 30 open leaves.
-Spikes with an axial stem and multiple rows of whorled flowers are seen when the bud opens.

 The flowers are protected by purple bracts surrounding them.
-These grow and the bracts disappear over about 30 days.

 The fruit

-From each female flower will grow a banana.
-The fruits fully mature in an average of 180 days.
 Each spike has a production capacity of 300 to 400 fruits and can weigh up to 50 kg.

 The banana is shaped like a berry covered by a peel and can vary in length from 7 to 30 centimeters.
-The skin of the fruit is green while immature and develops a deep yellow color when ripe.

 banana flower

 This fruit has a cylindrical, linear, or slightly curved shape.
-The pulp is uniformly white or yellowish, smooth, and compact.

 History and production

-All the Latin and Arab countries consumed bananas since ancient times.
 But Southeast Asia is believed to be where bananas were first grown.

 These fruits were brought from the Canary Islands to the New World shortly after the discovery of America.
-They were first planted on Hispaniola and quickly spread to other islands and the mainland.

-Banana cultivation developed to the point of becoming a staple food in many areas.
 It was in the 19th century that they began to appear in American markets.

-Cavendish bananas represent the most popular type imported by non-tropical nations.
 This, even though banana variations account for more than 85% of all banana cultivation worldwide.

 Banana plants naturally flourish in humid tropical climates with deep, loose, and draining soil.
-In semi-arid areas such as southern Jamaica, they can also be grown effectively under irrigation.

 banana hanging from tree

 Fruit production continues to be quite consistent following the first crop, which takes 10 to 15 months to reach maturity.
-Rhizome divisions and suckers are used as planting material.

-Desirable commercial bunch bananas often have nine hands or more.
 On a single acre of land, 300 or more bunches can be produced annually.
-Bananas are removed from the plant before they are fully ripe.

-The level of maturity that must be obtained before harvest for export varies.
 This will depend on the method of transport used and the distance from the market.

 Now, do you want to know the bananas’ nutrients?

 You already know a little about its characteristics, history, and cultivation process.
-Now meet all the nutrients that this wonderful fruit can offer us.

-Nutrition facts about banana
+Nutrition facts about bananas

-118g or one medium-sized banana contains:
+118 g, or one medium-sized banana, contains:

 • 105 Calories